Harshad Mehta

 Harshad Shantilal Mehta (29 July 1954 – 31 December 2001) was an Indian stockbroker and convicted fraudster.
-Mehta's involvement in the 1992 Indian securities scam (about ₹30000 crore) led him to gain infamy for market manipulation.
+Mehta's involvement in the 1992 Indian securities scam (amouting to ₹30000 crore led him to gain infamy for market manipulation.

-Of the 27 criminal charges brought against Mehta, he was only convicted of four, before his death (by sudden heart attack) at age 47 in 2001.
+Of the 27 criminal charges brought against Mehta, he was convicted of only four before his death by sudden heart attack at age 47 in 2001.
 It was alleged that Mehta engaged in a massive stock manipulation scheme financed by worthless bank receipts, which his firm brokered for "ready forward" transactions between banks.
 Mehta was convicted by the Bombay High Court and the Supreme Court of India for his part in a financial scandal valued at ₹100 billion which took place on the Bombay Stock Exchange (BSE).
 The scandal exposed the loopholes in the Indian banking system and the Bombay Stock Exchange (BSE) transaction system, and consequently the Securities and Exchange Board of India introduced new rules to address those loopholes.
 He was on trial for 9 years, until he died at the end of 2001 from a heart attack.

 Early life

-Harshad Shantilal Mehta was born on 29 July 1954, at Paneli Moti, Rajkot district, in a Gujarati Jain family.
+Harshad Shantilal Mehta was born on 29 July 1954, into a Jain family in Paneli Moti, Gujarat.
 His early childhood was spent in Borivali, where his father was a small-time textile businessman.